apache/nuttx/boards/README.txt

 Directory Structure
 ^^^^^^^^^^^^^^^^^^^

-The configs directory contains board specific configuration logic.
+The boards/ directory contains board specific configuration logic.
 Each board must provide a subdirectory <board-name> under boards/ with the following characteristics: